MP Estate Planning UK

 Structuring as portfolios grow

-As digital assets become a larger part of an estate, consider clear governance: named trustees, regular reviews and written instructions for executors.
+As digital assets become a larger part of an estate, consider clear governance: at least two named trustees (a legal requirement), regular portfolio reviews, secure access protocols and written instructions for executors.
+A letter of wishes alongside the trust deed can provide trustees with guidance on your intentions without creating legally binding obligations.

-• Keep records of disposals and acquisition dates to support any capital gains calculations.
+• Keep records of all disposals, acquisition dates and costs to support capital gains calculations both inside and outside any trust.

 RouteBenefitKey risk